MihailJP/fontforge-variable-font/README.md

 Shows a dialog to open a variable font

-Shows a dialog to select a font.
-If a variable font is selected, then another dialog is shown to set values of design axes.
-If a non-variable font is selected, simply opens that font.

 > [!NOTE]
-> Currently named instances are not supported.
+> Variable fonts in WOFF2 format are not supported yet.

 > [!IMPORTANT]
 > VF-specific metadata will **not** be loaded to
 > ``font.persistent``.

+##### By named instance

+Open file dialog is shown first.
+If a variable font is selected, then another dialog is shown to select (one or more) named instances.
+If a non-variable font is selected, simply opens that font.

+##### By parameter

+Like above, but the second dialog is not to select a named instance, but to specify design axis parameters.

 #### Generate a variable font